-Summary : Discover the wild beauty of Patagonia—pristine landscapes, rich wildlife, and fascinating human history—aboard a brand new comfortable expedition ship.
+Summary : Discover the wild beauty of Patagonia—pristine landscapes, rich wildlife, and fascinating human history—aboard a comfortable expedition ship.
 Leaving the twinkling lights of Ushuaia behind, the vessel calls on fabled spots like Cape Horn and Wulaia Bay before cruising down the Beagle Channel.
 Continuing through the maze of islands, visit a number of glaciers—frozen giants that guard the southern flank of the Fuegian Archipelago—before entering the legendary Strait of Magellan.
-Last stop is the Isla Magdalena and its boisterous Patagonia penguin colony before concluding this trip of a lifetime.
+Last stop is the Isla Magdalena and its boisterous Patagonia penguin colony, or a stunning Zodiac ride to Marta Island before concluding this trip of a lifetime.

 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

 Free Cruise Fare for Kids Under 17 Years Old

 Board the ship in the evening.
 After a welcoming toast and introduction of captain and crew, the ship departs for one of the most remote corners of planet Earth.
 During the night, traverse the Beagle Channel and cross from Argentina into Chilean territorial waters.
 The lights of Ushuaia disappear as the ship turns into the narrow Murray Channel between Navarino Island and Hoste Island.